SIAG/Supercomputing Career Prize

 DESCRIPTION OF AWARD

-The award will consist of a plaque and a certificate containing the citation.
+The award will consist of a certificate containing the citation.
 As part of the award, the recipient will be invited to present a plenary lecture at the conference.
 Travel funds will be made available to reimburse the recipient for reasonable travel expenses incurred in attending the award ceremony and giving the lecture.

 The prize may be awarded every second year (starting in 2010) at the biennial SIAM Conference on Parallel Processing for Scientific Computing.
 The Prize Committee may elect not to give an award in a given year, if they cannot find a suitable candidate.